planning by citypaul

 ├─► Verify all criteria met

-├─► Merge learnings (learn agent, adr agent)
+├─► Merge learnings if significant (learn agent, adr agent)

 ```